feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 13:00:00               31.51

-Getting the name of new variables
+Getting the name of the variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can easily obtain the name of the original and new variables with the method